|

 SWCPC 533

-ghost town, although between 1918 and 1920 the town was the principal bituminous cola
+town, although between 1918 and 1920 the town was the principal bituminous coal

 Black, William